-Typically, coral coverage is considerable, and whilst there has been some deterioration due to climate-linked bleeching, most coral gardens are in a robust state of health.
-This can be concluded, not only from the corals themselves, but also from the exceptional biodiversity of flora and fauna associated with Anambas' coral gardens.
+Typically, coral coverage is considerable at virtually all locations, and climate-linked bleeching.
+In fact, coral gardens here are in a very robust state of health.
+This can be concluded, not only from the coral reefs' general state of health, but also from the exceptional biodiversity of flora and fauna associated with Anambas' coral gardens.

 With sea water of a clarity without equal in the vicinity, it quickly becomes apparent that Anambas is nothing short of a diving El Dorado.

-Best of all, the better known diving locations are sheltered from most of the wind and waves that result from the Northeast monsoon.
-This means that diving around Anambas is as good as year-round, albeit with the best months from April to September.
+Best of all, the better diving locations are sheltered from most of the wind and waves that result from the Northeast monsoon.
+This means that diving around Anambas is as good as year-round, albeit with the best months from April to September/October.
+Read More...